Wednesday, February 26, 2020

 12:00-1:00 p.m., Hazel Hall Room 121

 Scalia Law’s new Distinguished Adjunct Professor, E. Donald Elliott, has worked on environmental law at the highest levels: As EPA General Counsel, Yale Law Professor, and Covington & Burling Partner.
-Having now joined the faculty of Scalia Law, Professor Elliott will participate in a lunch discussion for students comparing academia, government service, and private practice.
+Having now joined the faculty of Scalia Law, Professor Elliott participated in a lunch discussion for students comparing academia, government service, and private practice.

 About E. Donald Elliot